google/turbinia/README.md

 Turbinia is an open-source framework for deploying, managing, and running forensic workloads on cloud platforms.

 ## How it works
-Turbinia has different components for the client, server and the workers.
-The Turibnia client makes requests to process evidence to the Turbinia server.
-The Turbinia server is a single process that runs (on a cloud instance or a physical machine) and processes incoming user requests and then schedules forensic processing jobs to be processed by the workers.
-The workers run on multiple cloud instances or physical machines continuously to process requests from the Server.
+Turbinia is composed of different components for the client, server and the workers.
+These components can be run on local physical machines or in the Cloud.
+The Turbinia client makes requests to process evidence to the Turbinia server.
+The Turbinia server creates logical jobs from these incoming user requests, which creates and schedules forensic processing tasks to be run by the workers.
+The evidence to be processed will be split up by the jobs when possible, and many tasks can be created in order to process the evidence in parallel.
+One or more workers run continuously to process tasks from the server.
+Any new evidence created or discovered by the tasks will be fed back into Turbinia for further processing.

+Communication from the client to the server is currently done transparently with Google Cloud PubSub.
+The worker implementation uses [PSQ](https://github.com/GoogleCloudPlatform/psq) (a Google Cloud PubSub Task Queue) for task scheduling.

 ## Status
-Turbinia is still considered pre-Alpha.
+Turbinia is still pre-Alpha.
 There is currently a [GitHub Milestone](https://github.com/google/turbinia/milestone/1) tracking the remaining items for the Alpha release.
 It was mostly re-written since the initial proof of concept, so some things may be broken at this time.

 ## Instalation
-There is an [extremly rough installation guide](https://github.com/google/turbinia/wiki/Installation), but it definitely needs updating.
+There is an [extremely rough installation guide](https://github.com/google/turbinia/wiki/Installation), but it needs to be updated and fixed up.

 ## Usage
-Turbinia has different commands to run the different components of Turbinia.
+The basic steps to get things running after the initial installation and configuration are:
+* Start Turbinia server component with ```turbiniactl server``` command
+* Start one or more Turbinia workers with ```turbiniactl psqworker```
+* Send evidence to be processed from the turbinia client with ```turbiniactl ${evidencetype}```

+turbiniactl can be used to start the different components, and here is the basic usage:
 ```
 $ ./turbiniactl -h
 usage: turbiniactl [-h] [-v] [-d] [-o OUTPUT_DIR] [-L LOG_FILE] [-S] [-V]